lizhanmit/learning-notes/kafka-note/kafka-note.md

 Different topics can have different configurations of the amount of partitions.

 There is configuration to enable or disable auto-creation of topics.
 However, you are free to manually create yourself.

+You can use one topic as the starting point to populate another topic.

 - Create a topic: `bin/kafka-topics.sh --zookeeper localhost: 2181 --create --topic helloworld --partitions 3 --replication-factor 3`
 - List topics: `bin/kafka-topics.sh --zookeeper localhost:2181 --list`